Movie night ruined by Netflix error code UI-800-3? We can help!

 According to Netflix themselves, error code UI-800-3 appears when the information on your device needs to be refreshed.
 In other words, restarting your device will help to flush out any old data, and allow Netflix to start operating again.

 The basic steps to take to fix Netflix error code UI-800-3, regardless of device, are as follows:

 - Clear the Netflix app cache data

 - Uninstall and then reinstall Netflix

-It is however, sometimes a little more complicated.
+It is, however, sometimes a little more complicated.
 It isn't just a case of treating every device in exactly the same way.
-In some cases, it is as simple as restarting the device, then signing back into Netflix.
+In some cases, it is as simple as restarting the device and then signing back into Netflix.
 For others, it means uninstalling and then reinstalling the Netflix app.
-A detailed explanation for each device can be found here.

-Usually, this error is an indication of a problem with the Netflix app.
-This can be caused by corrupted cached data, most typically.
+According to the Netflix support page, error code UI-800-3 means information stored on your device needs to be refreshed, or a network issue stopped Netflix from opening.
 The steps outlined above will, in most cases, be all you need to do to resolve any issues with corrupted data.

-Occasionally however, it can also be caused a server related issue at the Netflix end.
+Occasionally, however, it can also be caused by a server-related issue at the Netflix end.
 In this situation, you won't be able to do anything.
 You'll just have to wait until the servers have been fixed, before you can start enjoying Netflix again.